COPIM/performing_patents_otherwise/web/content/section_2/sewing-the-archive.md

 Sewing, reconstructing and reimagining historical clothing patents is one way of entering into an intimate conversation with the materiality of the archive.

-This forthcoming chapter 'sewing the archive' will introduce the sewing practices of the POP lab and the archival conversations they facilitate.
+This forthcoming chapter 'Sewing the Archive' will introduce the sewing practices of the POP lab and the archival conversations they facilitate.

 ![pop_lab.jpg](/static/images/pop_lab.jpg)